 - All criteria are assessed over duration of the course and not solely within the specific skills workshop for example.
 The main advantages of continuous assessment are that both candidates and faculty obtain feedback, which can then be used to improve learning.
 The final result is based on evidence gathered over the span of the whole course.
 For details on the IP assessment please click here.
 IP Appraisal for ALS1/ALS2

-Those identified as IP then attend an Instructor Course.
-The Instructor Course uses contemporary theories of adult education in ALS and assists instructor development adding to the skills and knowledge already demonstrated by the potential instructor.
+Those identified as IP then attend an Instructor Course, unless they have already completed a recognised instructor course previously.
+(Please note that AHA, ACLS and ACCCN Instructor courses are not recognised).
 In the event the candidate has already attended an Instructor Course recognised by the ARC (e.g. EMST/GIC/NZRC etc) the ARC may recognise this prior learning and these candidates move straight to Instructor Candidate (IC) status.
-Please click here to complete the “OPT IN” Form to ensure you are added to the ARC register.
+Please complete the Current Instructor Form.
+This information will then be used to confirm the credentials.

 After successfully completing the Instructor Course candidates must then attend two courses as an Instructor Candidate (IC), where experienced instructors, mentor and evaluate them in before being registered as full instructors, provided the faculty is satisfied they have met the required standard.

 As no process is completely perfect, an appeal is possible for those candidates who feel they would make good instructors but were not identified on the original course.
 To appeal a decision to become an IP you will need to complete the Appeal Form and forward to the National Course Coordinator ([email protected]).
 This process must be commenced no later than 9 months following the ALS Course completion.
 Appeals are possible for those not identified as all or those identified as ALS1 IP and wish consideration for ALS2 IP status.

 ARC Full Instructors